fakepaper56/dlfd/README.md

 # dlfd
-Using dynamic linker to detect put null pointer in fclose().
+Using dynamic linker to detect putting null pointer in fclose().